CGCL-codes/mioDB/README.md

-# MioDB: Devouring Data Byte-addressable LSM-based KV Stores for Hybrid Memory
+# MioDB: Rethinking Log-structured Merging for Hybrid Memory KV Stores
 &#160; &#160; &#160; &#160; MioDB is a byte-addressable LSM-based KV stores for hybrid memory.
-MioDB leverages the datable which is based on skiplist to replace the traditional persistent storage structure SSTable.
-Meanwhile, MioDB uses one-piece flush to convert data from DRAM to NVM quickly, data-reusable compaction to merge datable rapidly in low level, and deduplicated compaction in last level to finally delete the redundant data.
+MioDB leverages the PMTable which is based on skiplist to replace the traditional persistent storage structure SSTable.
+Meanwhile, MioDB uses one-piece flush to convert data from DRAM to NVM quickly, zero-copy compaction to merge PMTable rapidly in low level, and lazy-copy compaction in last level to finally delete the redundant data.
 MioDB also ultilizes an elastic buffer and a full-level parallel to merge concurrently to make data sink quickly.
 For optimizing read performance, MioDB can increase the number of levels and use bloom filters.
+&#160; &#160; &#160; &#160; MioDB is implemented on the base of Google [LevelDB](https://github.com/google/leveldb).

 ## Dependencies, Compilation and Run
 ### 1. External Dependencies